StackExchange/dnscontrol/docs/spf-optimizer.md

 3. Dnscontrol does not warn if the number of lookups exceeds 10.
 We hope to implement this some day.

-4. The `redirect:` directive is only partially implemented.
+4. The `redirect=` directive is only partially implemented.
 We only handle the case where redirect is the last item in the SPF record.
 In which case, it is equivalent to `include:`.